Communications Technology Building (CT), Room 216

 J 201.
 Mass Communication and Society.
 4 Credits.

-Surveys media of mass communication and the effects on society.
-Introduces the history, development and technological advances of mass communication systems and their subsequent role in society, public discourse and the individual.
+Explores mass media and the social, cultural and political influences and effects on society and the individual.
+Introduces the history, development and technological advances of mass communication systems.
 Includes an analysis of print and broadcast journalism, advertising, public relations, television, film, new media and digital convergence.
 This course is also offered as COMM 228; a student who enrolls in this course a second time under either designator will be subject to the course repeat policy.
 Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
-Audit Available.
-This course fulfills the following GE requirements: Arts and Letters/AAOT, Arts and Letters/AS, Arts and Letters/AAS, Arts and Letters/AGS, Arts and Letters/ASOT-B.
+Audit available.
+This course fulfills the following GE requirements: Arts and Letters/ASOT-B, Arts and Letters/AAS, Arts and Letters/AGS, Arts and Letters/AS, Arts and Letters/AAOT.

 J 204.
 Visual Communication for Media.
 4 Credits.